cran-task-views/ExtremeValue/ExtremeValue.md

     -   The package `r pkg("SpatialExtremes")` provides functions to fit max-stable processes to data using pairwise likelihood or spatial GEV models possibly with covariates.
-    -   The package `r pkg("CompRandFld")` has methods for fitting max-stable processes using pairwise composite likelihood for spatial models.
     -   A set of procedures for modelling parametrically and non-parametrically the dependence structure of multivariate extreme-values is provided in `r pkg("ExtremalDep")`.